Two Moors Pine Marten Project FAQs

 Two Moors Pine Marten Re-introduction

-Once very much part of our local woodlands, these animals play an important ecological role in our countryside.
-Through the Two Moors Pine Marten Project, Exmoor National Park Authority, Dartmoor National Park Authority, Devon Wildlife Trust, Woodland Trust, and National Trust are working together to explore the feasibility of reintroducing pine martens to Devon and Somerset as part of a long-term national reintroduction strategy.
+Once very much part of our local woodlands, these animals play an important role in our countryside.
+Through Pine Martens Bounce Back: The Two Moors Pine Marten Project, we are working to establish pine martens as an important part of our woodland community.

 Why reintroduce pine martens?